 In 2015, Letchworth won the USA TODAY Readers' Choice Award for Best State Park in the United States!
 Letchworth came out on top of the 19 other state parks nominated for the contest, chosen from more than 6,000 parks across the nation.

 For professional and organizational retreats, educational and training needs can be met at the Conference Center.
 Located in a secluded area at the southwest portion of Letchworth State Park, the facility consists of a spacious country lodge room, bedrooms, bathrooms with showers and a kitchen.
 This unique historic structure is designed to accommodate the needs of low impact professional and organizational groups for education, training and retreat purposes.
 It can be rented for the day and/or overnight use.
 It is the perfect place for your next business retreat.
 This facility is not designed for overnight family camping, although, some family type rentals may be permitted.
 Call the Park Office to be sure if this or another site will best suit your needs.
-For family type vacation rental experiences, the Maplewood Lodge and Parker's Hideaway can be rented.
-Maplewood Lodge is located in the middle of Letchworth State Park at the entrance to the Highbanks Camping Area.
-For winter use, it is ideal for snowmobilers as it connects to the NYS snowmobile trail system.
-The facility sleeps up to eight people and consists of a furnished kitchen, living room with a working fireplace, TV and DVD/BluRay player, a formal dining room and a full-size bath with a shower on the first floor.
-There are two bedrooms and a powder room upstairs and one small bedroom on the first floor.
-Linens are not provided.
+For family type vacation rental experiences Parker's Hideaway can be rented.

-Campers can take advantage of tent and trailer campsites as well as winterized cabins.
+Campers can take advantage of tent and trailer campsites as well as cabins.
 Group camping facilities are also available.

-Tent/Trailer Campsite 2020: Information and Rules
+Tent/Trailer Campsite 2024: Information and Rules

 Pavilion Information